software-mansion/react-native-screens/guides/CONTRIBUTING.md

 > [!tip]
 > For commits and pull request names we follow a [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.

-We have two types of applications: Example (Example, FabricExample) and TestsExample (FabricTestExample, TestsExample), the first work as a showcase of the library, the latter contains specific test cases that corresponds to github issues.
-For example Test1864.tsx corresponds to issue [#1864](https://github.com/software-mansion/react-native-screens/issues/1864).
-Our developer flow usually consists of creating new `Test*.ts` with code example that we try to fix or add.
+We have two types of applications: pure examples (Example, FabricExample) and examples, dedicated for tests from issues / pull requests (FabricTestExample, TestsExample).
+The first work as a showcase of the library, the latter contains specific test cases that corresponds to GitHub issues.
+For example, `Test1864.tsx` corresponds to issue [#1864](https://github.com/software-mansion/react-native-screens/issues/1864).
+Our developer flow usually consists of creating new `Test*.tsx` file with code example that we try to fix or add.
 For the new features we try to prepare showcases in Example app.

 - `Example/src` &ndash; source code with showcase app for paper architecture
 - `TestsExample/src` &ndash; source code with tests example app for paper architecture